shanshanwang2019/Robustifying-Conditional-Portfolio-Decisions-via-Optimal-Transport/README.md

 # Robustifying-Conditional-Portfolio-Decisions-via-Optimal-Transport

-The data, code and results for mean-CVaR models (folder "/mean-CVaR") and mean-variance models (folder "/mean-variance") are described in "Robustifying Conditional Portfolio Decisions via Optimal Transport", where
+The data, code and results for mean-CVaR models (folder "/mean-CVaR") and mean-variance models (folder "/mean-variance") described in "Robustifying Conditional Portfolio Decisions via Optimal Transport", where

 "./data” includes the US stock return data and side information downloaded from Wharton Research Data Services and yfinance, respectively.